In the Liechtenstein legal system in civil and criminal

 party must produce in the course of pre-trial discovery

 proceedings and find in it the evidence required to make his or

 party cannot refuse to submit a document.
 If a party refuses to

-when rendering the final judgment.
+of evidence when rendering the final judgment.

 If a third party denies possession of a document, the party